borgbackup/borg/docs/security.rst

 This scheme, and specifically the use of a constant IV with the CTR mode, is secure because an identical passphrase will result in a different derived KEK for every encryption due to the salt.

+Refer to the :ref:`key_files` section for details on the format.

 Implementations used
 --------------------